• Skip to primary navigation

 Saima Zaidi

-A beef kebabs recipe to make soft as velvet kebabs that will melt in your mouth.
-With just a few choice spices, yoghurt, fried onions and raw papaya, get set to make some foodie magic!
+A beef boti kabab recipe to make soft as velvet kebabs that will melt in your mouth.
+With just a few choice spices, yogurt, fried onions and raw papaya, get set to make some foodie magic!

 Print Recipe Pin Recipe